palbock/RedHat/Guide.md

 Host build
   &nbsp;&nbsp;Hostname 192.168.25.2
   &nbsp;&nbsp;User pal

+Run
 ```
 ssh-keygen
 ssh build
 ```
 If problem with ownership: chown 600 .ssh/config or chmod 600 .ssh/config
-`ssh-copy-id` build to not have to enter password each time
+Run `ssh-copy-id` build after logging in with password to not have to enter password each time if you have created an admin user.

 # Jenkins